lorensen/VTKExamples/src/VTKBook/Chapter6.md

 Algorithms are implemented in the *Visualization Toolkit* as process objects.
 These objects may be either sources, filters, or mappers (see "The Visualization Pipeline" on page85 ).
 In this section we will describe how these objects are implemented.

 **Source Design.**
-Source objects have no visualization data for input and one or more outputs, **Figure6--34** .
-To create a source object, inheritance is used to specify the type of dataset that the process object creates for output. vtkSphereSource .
+Source objects have no visualization data for input and one or more outputs, **Figure6--34**.
+To create a source object, inheritance is used to specify the type of dataset that the process object creates for output. vtkSphereSource.
 This class inherits from vtkPolyDataAlgorithm , indicating that it creates polygonal data on output.

 **Filter Design**
-Filter objects have one or more inputs and one or more outputs as shown in Figure6–35 .
-(You may also refer to “Pipeline Design and Implementation” on page103 .)
+Filter objects have one or more inputs and one or more outputs as shown in Figure6–35.
+(You may also refer to “Pipeline Design and Implementation” on page103.)
 To create Figure6–35 a filter object, inheritance is used to specify the type of input and output data objects. illustrates this for the concrete source object vtkContourFilter (which implements marching cubes and other contouring techniques).
 It is worth examining this object diagram in detail since it is the basis for the architecture of the visualization pipeline.

-The superclasses of vtkContourFilter are vtkAlgorithm and vtkPolyDataAlgorithm .
+The superclasses of vtkContourFilter are vtkAlgorithm and vtkPolyDataAlgorithm.
 The class vtkPolyDataAlgorithm specifies the type of data vtkContourFilter produces on output (i.e., a vtkPolyData ).
 Because this filter should take any subclass of vtkDataSet as input, it must override its superclasses implementation of the FillInputPortInformation() method to specify this.
-Note that inheritance from vtkPolyDataAlgorithm is optional---this functionality could be implemented directly in vtkContourFilter .
+Note that inheritance from vtkPolyDataAlgorithm is optional---this functionality could be implemented directly in vtkContourFilter.
 This optional superclass is simply a convenience object to make class derivation a little easier.

 What is left for vtkContourFilter to implement is its RequestData() method (as well as constructor, print method, and any other methods special to this class).
 Thus the primary difference between classes with equivalent inheritance hierarchies is the implementation of the RequestData() method.

 Subclasses of vtkAlgorithm enforce filter input and output type by use of the FillInputPortInformation() and FillOutputPortInformation() methods.
 By default, its subclass vtkDataSetAlgorithm accepts input type vtkDataSet (or subclasses) and produces a vtkDataSet on output.
-(The type of the output is determined by the type of the input .)
+(The type of the output is determined by the type of the input.)
 Since vtkDataSet is a base class for all data types, subclasses of vtkDataSetAlgorithm will accept any type as input.
 Specialized filters are derived from other classes.
-For example, filters that accept polygonal data might be derived from vtkPolyDataAlgorithm , and filters that accept unstructured grid datasets might be derived from vtkUnstructuredGridAlgorithm .
+For example, filters that accept polygonal data might be derived from vtkPolyDataAlgorithm , and filters that accept unstructured grid datasets might be derived from vtkUnstructuredGridAlgorithm.

 We encourage you to examine the source code carefully for a few filter and source objects.